Irish Wolfhound Breeder

 How It All Began

 Our prior love of dogs started when my husband Dwayne and I were kids growing up in the suburbs of Toronto, Ontario.
 Having family dogs while growing made us feel complete.
-Between the ages of 8 & 12 years old I delivered the early morning tabloid, The Globe and Mail.
-My brother had a route as well with twice as many customers and further away from home but he was always ahead of me in returning home each morning.
-One day when my father went around with me on my route, he observed that I knew just about every dog along the way.
-He asked me how I knew so much about them and I replied that I talked to them every morning when I delivered papers.
-Ahhhhh he said... now I know why you are never home in the mornings before your brother... it's because you are out making friends with all the neighbourhood dogs.
+Between the ages of 8 & 12 years old I delivered the early morning tabloid "The Globe and Mail".
+My brother had a route as well with twice as many customers, located further away from home.
+He always returned home each morning ahead of me.
+One day when my father went around with me on my route, he observed that I knew just about every dog along the way and asked me how I knew so much about them.
+When I replied that I talked to them every morning while delivering newspapers.
+He looked at me and with a warm smile, he said, "Ahhhhh ... now I know why you are never home in the mornings before your brother... it's because you are out making friends with all the neighborhood dogs.
 It was the highlight of my day back then.
 My canine friends never barked at me unless I was in a hurry and paid them no heed and then I would apologize to them as I scurried by.

 The first time I met Dwayne, was in Bramalea, Ontario.
 He was out on his front lawn playing with a beautiful large collie shepherd mixed breed, Tinker.
 I wanted to meet his dog so I asked the friend I was with to introduce us.
 It was love at first sight, and as fate would have it, Dwayne and I bumped into each other a few months later, at roller skating, and have shared our lives together ever since.
 We moved to in Georgetown in 1990 and soon after adopted 3 orphaned two week old kittens that had been abandoned by their mother and were needing an immediate home.
 They were 2 males and 1 female and all very different in type and personality from one another.
 All three of them travelled with us to our new home in Erin, Ont. in 1995.